You know they taste good, but how much do you really know about

 Crepe paper, crepey skin, silk crepe, and French crêpes!
 All four of these things describe something thin with a wrinkled or crinkly surface.

-The term crêpe, in both English and French, can trace its roots back to old french “crespe,” meaning crispy or wavy and derive from the Latin “crispa,” meaning “curly.”
+The term crêpe, in both English and French, can trace its roots back to the old French word “crespe,” meaning crispy or wavy and derives from the Latin “crispa,” meaning “curly.”

 Why is there an accent above the letter “ê” in the word crêpe?